MaykonFranchini/casalaremaus/README.md

 rbenv install 2.6.6
 rbenv global 2.6.6
 ```
-6) Install Rails 6.0.3.7 (Never do sudo gem install rails even if the terminal tells you so)
+6) Install Rails 6.0.3.7 (never do sudo gem install rails even if the terminal tells you so)
 ```
 gem install rails -v 6.0
 ```